Skip to main content

 STEP 7

-Let's create a block of 4 mass volumes here by using the 'duplicate' function via CTRL + D.
+Let's make a block of four mass volumes using the duplicate function via CTRL + D.

 PC duplicating

-1. By holding CTRL and then clicking the desired objects.
+1. Hold CTRL and click the desired objects.

-You can then treat the entire group as one entity: that is, rotate, move and duplicate it.
+You can then treat the entire group as one entity: rotate, move, and duplicate it.

 STEP 8

-1. Select the 4 Mass Volumes one by one while holding down CTRL.
+1. Select the four Mass Volumes via Box Select or by clicking them one by one while holding CTRL.

 PC Grouping